 ✔ Main Ingredients Notes

-Full ingredient list, with quantities and instructions, are located in the recipe card at the bottom of this post.
+The full ingredient list, with quantities and instructions, is located in the recipe card at the bottom of this post.

-• Spices: I’ve added a pinch of ground cinnamon, this is entirely optional and you can leave out if you prefer.
+- Spices: I’ve added a pinch of ground cinnamon; this is optional and you can leave out if you prefer.

 ✎ Step-by-Step Instructions